Glossary of STERLING Silver

 The side of the spoon not seen when eating.
 The back side of the spoon.

-Silverplate is made by electroplating fine silver on a base metal alloy, usually nickel or Britannia metal and sometimes brass or copper.
+Silver plate is made by electroplating fine silver on a base metal alloy, usually nickel or Britannia metal and sometimes brass or copper.
 Silver plate is measured in "Microns" and can vary greatly from one piece to another.
+Normal silver plate can be between 2.5 - 6 microns thick.
 Top quality silverplating may contain two or three times the microns of less expensive plating.
+Silver plating can

 A spoon handle that has material removed to make the scene more realistic looking.